practicaldsc/study/problems/old-from-40a/fa22-final/fa22-final-q04.md

 # BEGIN SUBPROB

-\[1 Point\] Where should the centroids converge to intuitively?
+Where should the centroids converge to intuitively?
 Write down the coordinates.

 # BEGIN SOLUTION